vector-index-bench/vibe/README.md

 Common options for run.py:
 - `--parallelism n`: Use `n` processes for benchmarking.
+- `--algorithm algo`: Run the benchmark for only `algo`.
 - `--count k`: Run the benchmarks using `k` nearest neighbors (default 100).
 - `--gpu`: Run the benchmark in GPU mode.

+The benchmark should take less than 24 hours to run for a given dataset using parallelism > 8.

+> [!TIP]
+> See an [example Slurm job](slurm/run.sh) for running the benchmark using Slurm.

 ### Creating datasets from scratch